In the parenting community, home educators are a breed of their own.

-However, we may find ourselves stifling our complaints, our exhaustion and the feeling of overwhelm because we’re also given a look, “Well, this was your choice.”
+However, we may find ourselves stifling our complaints, our exhaustion, and the feeling of overwhelm because we’re also given a look, “Well, this was your choice.”

-And, no one needs to know our reasoning.The truth is some things about parenting don’t need an explanation at all.
+Some things about parenting don’t need an explanation at all.

-Some of the things we do are so deeply engrained in our gut that we don’t have words and reason for it.
+Some of the things we do are so deeply ingrained in our gut that we don’t have words and a reason for it.
 We just have the feeling that this is what we’re meant to do right this minute.
 This week.
 This month.
 This year.
 This time in our lives.
 This time in our child’s life.

 You have permission to do this.